 Before getting a hair transplant, many people are in the dark about the things that make or break the success of the surgery.
 You might know that surgeons will take hair grafts from the donor area, but it’s not as simple as that.
 The number of grafts needed for the transplant also needs to be decided beforehand.

 That’s why it’s a good idea to know about what’s known as “grafts per cm2” that you’ll need in your hair transplant.
-If too little or too many grafts are taken from the donor area, that’ll botch the results.
-Moreover, if the “correct” number of hair grafts are not put in the balding area, you might not end up satisfied with the results.
+If too few or too many grafts are taken from the donor area, that’ll botch the results.
+Moreover, if the “correct” number of hair grafts is not put in the balding area, you might not end up satisfied with the results.

 The number of grafts per cm2 you’ll need is a general estimation.
 Of course, the exact number can vary between patients.
 However, it’s a good way to spot a red flag when you’re deciding between different clinics.

 It’s true that the purpose of hair transplant surgery is to mimic the natural hair density so that you end up with natural-looking results.
 But there’s no cut and dry answer to that.
 So, without further ado, let’s find out more about it.

 To understand how many hair grafts per cm2 you’ll end up getting in transplant surgery, you need to know about the natural hair density.

 Normally, per cm2, we have 50 to 80 hair grafts.
 And each hair graft, also known as a follicular unit, can have up to 5 hair follicles/strands.
 Typically, one hair graft contains 2 hair follicles.
 You can do the math yourself, but you’ll end up with 100-160 strands per cm2.
 If the person has 5 hair follicles per graft, they’ll have 250-400 hair strands per cm2.

 If you’re curious about how many hair strands you have on your entire scalp, well, that depends on the size of your head.
 Males have larger head sizes than females.
 So, they need more grafts per cm2.